18 Proven Ways to Boost Testosterone Levels Naturally (Updated)

 We’ve been taught that eating many small meals throughout the day is the key to a fast metabolism and burning fat.

 These notions, however, are quickly being laid to rest as the benefits of intermittent fasting have become too many to ignore.

-The first is to simply skip breakfast and push your first meal back 4-6 hours after waking.
-This is my protocol of choice.
+Method #1 - Simply skip breakfast and push your first meal back 4-6 hours after waking.

 - If you wake up at 8.am. this means having your first meal between 12-2 p.m.